ese3500/final-project-gmt-3/README.md

 Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
 You should be quantifying this, using measurement tools to collect data.

+**Atmega328pb AVR- Xplained board: ** With the requirement of doing everything on bare metal, we ended up using two Atmega boards.
+We power them directly using their micro usb from a computer or a power bank.

 **-Button 1:** This is the MODE pull up button.
 Upon the pressing and releasing of this button an interrupts is triggered (set to get triggered when there is a rising or falling edge), which then increments the game mode variable.
 This was testable by an LED that we used to see if the button changes were being captured and by testing to see if the game mode variable was set correctly.

 **-Button 2:** This is the NEXT QUESTION pull up button.
 Upon the pressing and releasing of this button an interrupts is triggered (set to get triggered when there is a rising or falling edge), which then increments the request new question variable.
 This was testable by an LED that we used to see if the button changes were being captured and by testing to see if the next question variable was set correctly to true (1).